-The Javelin is a British-made lightweight daylight/clear weather low-level surface to air missile (SAM).
-It was in service with Canadian Air Defence (AD) units 1990-2005.
+The Javelin is a British made, lightweight, daylight, clear weather, low-level, surface to air missile (SAM).
+It was in Canadian service from 1990 to 2005.

 WEIGHT OF MISSILE: 15kg/3.2 kg warhead (34 Pounds/7 pound warhead)